Myotonic Dystrophy (Myt)

 ISIS Pharmaceuticals is currently testing an AON drug called ISIS-DMPKRx for myotonic dystrophy.
 Testing is in the early stages of clinical trial and updates can be found in research news on the MDA website or on the ISIS website

 Scientists have also been searching for other types of molecules that could disrupt the interaction between the toxic RNA and proteins.
 In 2011 researchers in Spain showed that small pieces of protein which are called ‘peptides’ were effective in a mouse model of myotonic dystrophy.

 Researchers in the US have also had success with ‘small molecules’.
 Most of the drugs currently on the market are considered ‘small molecules’ so this strategy may result in a drug that is cheaper and easier to make (than AONs or peptides), and which may get into targeted tissues more easily.
 Small molecules can also be modified so that they can be taken as oral drugs rather than being injected.
 The researchers have screened large collections of potential drugs – modified versions of known drugs like antibiotics for example – and found those that are effective against the toxic RNA.
 One new compound, known as 2H-4-CA, is the most potent compound known to date that improves signs of myotonic dystrophy in cells grown in the laboratory.
 The next step will be to test this compound in an animal model of myotonic dystrophy.

 Scientists are gradually learning more about the genetic defect that causes myotonic dystrophy type 2 (DM2).
 In recent years this has allowed the design of drug candidates with potential to treat the condition which are proving effective in models in the laboratory.
 Further testing will be required before proceeding to a clinical trial.
-It is also expected that at least some of the research that is initially focussing on type 1 myotonic dystrophy could be modified and applied to DM2 if successful.
+It is also expected that at least some of the research that is initially focusing on type 1 myotonic dystrophy could be modified and applied to DM2 if successful.